funkycrash/2017.04-jamstack-notes/intro.md

 Moderator Jessica Parsons chats with web innovators Wilson Miner, Frances Berriman, and Matt Biilmann about best practices, current trends, and future possiblities in modern web development.

+## Erin McKean: You Need An API: Now What?